Antoine101/Dataquest-Projects/README.md

 # Dataquest-Projects

-This repository contains all the guided data science projects I have done through my Dataquest training.
+This repository contains all the guided data science projects I have done in my Dataquest "Data Scientist Career Path"  training.

+Please bear in mind that these projects were completed at different step of my training and that they reflect the level of knowledge at a certain time.

 ## Analysing CIA Factbook Data Using SQL